 More opa tools?

 We’ve now tackled Gatekeeper, opa, and Konstraint.
 Konstraint is relatively new, but I look forward to future features it adds.
 Know any more tools to help with writing policies?
 Or better ways to use these tools?
-Please let me know on Twitter or LinkedIn.
+Please let me know on LinkedIn.